TianyuanCai/ml-notes/ml-notes/ml.md

 - Con
   - It is also important to check for outliers since linear regression is sensitive to outlier effects.
   - The solution we obtain is a flat hyperplane.
 If the data have a curvature or nonlinear structure, then regression will not be able to identify these characteristics.
 	- Curvature in the predicted-versus-residual plot is a primary indicator that the underlying relationship is not linear.
 The larger the number of original predictors, the less practical including some transformations becomes.
 Taking this approach can cause the data matrix to have more predictors than observations, and we then again cannot invert the matrix.
-  - Cannot invert the matrix when $p>n$
+  - Cannot invert the matrix when $p\>n$
-    - If $n>>p$, least-squares estimates tend to also have low variance, and hence will perform well on test observations.
+	- If $n\>\>p$, least-squares estimates tend to also have low variance, and hence will perform well on test observations.
 	- If n is not much larger than p, then there can be a lot of variability in the least-squares fit, resulting in overfitting and consequently poor predictions on future observations not used in model training.
 	- Hard to get the cross-validated error on prediction when p close to n.
 Consider, for example, a data set where there are 100 samples and 75 predictors.
 If we use a resampling scheme that uses two-thirds of the data for training, then we will be unable to find a unique set of regression coefficients, since the number of predictors in the training set will be larger than the number of samples.
-    - If $p > n$, then there is no longer a unique least squares coefficient estimate: the variance is infinite so the method cannot be used at all.
+	- If $p \> n$, then there is no longer a unique least squares coefficient estimate: the variance is infinite so the method cannot be used at all.

 #### Non-linear Relationship

 Fit nonlinear relationship

-$\text{wage} = \alpha + \beta \text{education} + u$: assumes change in wages is constant for all educational levels.
+$textwage = alpha + beta texteducation + u$: assumes change in wages is constant for all educational levels.
 E.g., increasing education from 5 to 6 years leads to the same dollar increase in wages as increasing education from 11 to 12, or 15 to 16, etc.

-$\log(\text{wage}) = \alpha + \beta\text{education} + u$: each year of education leads to a constant proportionate (i.e., percentage) increase in wages
+$log(textwage) = alpha + betatexteducation + u$: each year of education leads to a constant proportionate (i.e., percentage) increase in wages

-$\text{wage} = \alpha + \beta \log(\text{years of experience}) + u$: If we increase x by one percent, we expect y to increase by ($\beta$ 1/100) units of y.
+$textwage = alpha + beta log(textyears of experience) + u$: If we increase x by one percent, we expect y to increase by ($beta$ 1/100) units of y.

-$\text{salary} = \alpha + \beta \log(\text{sales}) + u$: For each 1% increase in sales, salary increase by $\beta %$
+$textsalary = alpha + beta log(textsales) + u$: For each 1% increase in sales, salary increase by $beta %$

 Many nonlinear specifications can be converted to linear form by performing transformations on the variables in the model.
 Detect by scatterplots of the IV against the DV.